canelhasmateus/diamond/vault/HSTS.md

 # HSTS

-The HTTP Strict Transport security is a policy mechanism that helps protect against [[SoftwareSecurity]] attacks, such as
+The HTTP Strict Transport security is a policy mechanism that helps protect against [[Security]] attacks, such as

 * [[AttackMitM]]
 * [[AttackProtocolDowngrade]]